<< Return to main page

 I can’t open your link to the pattern.
 I made about 12 pairs of these for Christmas presents – and everyone loves them!!
 I think I accidentally threw awa the pattern and I want to make another pair for myself!
 Eventually, I will have all different colors/styles of yarn!
 Tina

 I tested the link and it is still working.
-It is at http://slumberland.org/patterns/little-twist-wristwarmers.pdf .
+It is at https://slumberland.org/patterns/little-twist-wristwarmers.pdf .
 See comment #12 on this page for a possible way to make the download work.
 If that doesn’t do it, I don’t know why it’s not working for you.
 I am glad you like the pattern!
 Do you have pictures of some of the ones you knitted?

 Hi!
 I am knitting the little twist wristwarmers and please do not think me stupid, but I am having trouble with the M1.
 At Round 25, P2, K2, P1, then M1,K1,M1, then P1, K2, it appears that I am making 3 new stitches between the purl stitches.
 Is this correct?
 I feel really dumb, as it appears no one else has had a problem.
 Thanks, Sherrill

 At the end of Round 25 you should have 3 total stitches between those purls.
-Because Round 26 reads: “p2, k2, p1, sm, k3, sm, p1″ so you know there will have to be 3 stitches there to knit once you get to Round 26.
+Because Round 26 reads: “p2, k2, p1, sm, k3, sm, p1” so you know there will have to be 3 stitches there to knit once you get to Round 26.

 So you have done one M1 on the previous round, and when you do two on this one, you should have 3 total between the purls.
 You might be running into trouble if you are using an extra stitch for your M1 somehow (I can see that it would be a little confusing if you use a Kfb increase), but if you are doing a bar increase it’s just like this: